 Note how the lap belt is sitting low and flat across the child’s hips, touching the tops of the thighs and the shoulder belt is positioned evenly across the collarbone.
 This is a safe seat belt fit, and how any child’s seat belt should fit in a booster seat.
 The seat pictured is a Graco TurboBooster, available for around $50 at many major retailers.

-There are many incarnations of the Alpha Omega available; Dorel Juvenile Group owns Safety 1st, Cosco, Eddie Bauer, and Maxi Cosi and there are versions of the seat under several Safety 1st, Cosco, and Eddie Bauer names.
+There are many incarnations of the Alpha Omega available; Dorel Juvenile Group owns Safety 1st, Cosco, Eddie Bauer, and Maxi-Cosi and there are versions of the seat under several Safety 1st, Cosco, and Eddie Bauer names.
 They do now offer versions with 50 and 65 pound weight limits for the forward facing harness function, and those models do have higher harness slots to accommodate taller kids in the harness.
 However, the seats still don’t fit young babies, and the booster function is still incorrect and could cause serious injury to a child.
 The 40 lb model used for this review is still widely available.

 The idea of buying one car seat is appealing, sure – especially when it only costs around $100!
-It’s important to look at what you’re getting – just looking at the box and seeing 5-100 lbs is missing a whole lot of details.
+It’s important to look at what you’re getting – just looking at the box and seeing 5-100 lbs means you are missing a whole lot of details.
 NHTSA estimates 3/4 car seats are used incorrectly, and CPSTs will tell you from their experience in the field, that number is even higher.
-When a seat is difficult to use correctly, that ups the chances significantly that a parent will make an error that could be the difference between a child sustaining a severe injury in a crash or not.
+When a seat is difficult to use correctly, that significantly ups the chances that a parent will make an error that could be the difference between a child sustaining a severe injury in a crash or not.
 We know that parents need to stick to a budget – absolutely!
 But this isn’t the way to do it.
 Focus on finding a seat that fits your child, fits your vehicle, and can be used properly 100% of the time, one stage at a time.